 Certain disorders treated with surgery are difficult to diagnose during pregnancy.
 A high level of suspicion is required; assuming that all abdominal symptoms are pregnancy-related is an error.

 Major surgery, particularly intra-abdominal, increases risk of preterm labor and fetal death.
 However, surgery is tolerated well by pregnant women and the fetus when appropriate supportive care and anesthesia (maintaining BP and oxygenation at normal levels) are provided, so physicians should not be reluctant to operate; delaying treatment of a surgical emergency is far more dangerous.

 Appendicitis Appendicitis Appendicitis is acute inflammation of the vermiform appendix, typically resulting in abdominal pain, anorexia, and abdominal tenderness.
 Diagnosis is clinical, often supplemented by CT or ultrasonography... read more may occur during pregnancy but is more common immediately postpartum.
 Because the appendix rises in the abdomen as pregnancy progresses, pain and tenderness may not occur in the classic right lower quadrant location, and pain may be mild and cramping, mimicking pregnancy-related symptoms.
-Also, WBC count is normally somewhat elevated during pregnancy, making WBC count even less useful than usual.
+Also, the white blood cell (WBC) count is normally somewhat elevated during pregnancy, making the WBC count even less useful than usual.
 Serial clinical assessment and compression-graded ultrasonography are useful.

-Because diagnosis is often delayed, mortality rate from ruptured appendix is increased during pregnancy and particularly postpartum.
+Because diagnosis is often delayed, mortality rate from a ruptured appendix is increased during pregnancy and particularly postpartum.
 Thus, if appendicitis is suspected, surgical evaluation (laparoscopy or laparotomy depending on the stage of pregnancy) should proceed without delay.